kenzokhome/signalRGB-random-breathing/README.md

-🎨 Random Breathing Effect for SignalRGB
+# Random Breathing Effect for SignalRGB

-A custom SignalRGB effect that creates a breathing animation with smooth brightness transitions and random color changes.
-The color updates only when the brightness reaches zero, creating a visually appealing and dynamic lighting effect.
+A custom lighting effect for **SignalRGB** that creates a visually appealing **breathing animation** with smooth brightness transitions.
+The color of the effect changes randomly when the brightness reaches 0, adding a dynamic and engaging look to your RGB devices.

-✨ Features
+## Features

-Breathing Animation: Smoothly fades brightness in and out.
+- **Breathing Animation**: Smooth brightness fade in and out.
-Random Color Transitions: Changes to a random hue when brightness is at its lowest.
+- **Random Color Transitions**: Color changes to a random hue when brightness reaches 0.
-Customizable Speed: Adjust the breathing speed dynamically using SignalRGB's Cycle Speed slider.
+- **Adjustable Speed**: Control the speed of the breathing effect with the SignalRGB slider.

-🚀 Installation
+## Installation

-Download the .html file of this effect.
+1. Download the `random_breathing_effect.html` file from this repository.

-Place the file in the following directory on your computer:
+2. Place the file in the following directory:

 javascript
 Copy code